-17.8.1 Emergency Use Exemption from Prospective IRB Approval
+17.8.1.1 Emergency Use Exemption from Prospective IRB Approval

-Under FDA regulations [21 CFR 56.104(c)], FDA exempts the emergency use of a test article from the requirement for prospective IRB approval, provided that such emergency use is reported to the IRB within 5 working days.
+Under FDA regulations [21 CFR 56.104(c)], FDA exempts the emergency use of an investigational drug (or biologic classified as a drug) from the requirement for prospective IRB approval, provided that such emergency use is reported to the IRB within 5 working days.
 Any subsequent use of the test article in the facility requires IRB review.
 However, FDA acknowledges that it would be inappropriate to deny emergency treatment to a second individual if the only obstacle is that the IRB has not had sufficient time to convene a meeting to review the issue.
 If in the review of the emergency use, it appears likely that the test article may be used again, the IRB may request that a study application is submitted which would cover future uses.